fostermadeco/voice-search-example-app/README.md

 # Voice Search Example App

-React Native app built with Expo that uses a Google Cloud Function and Google Speech API to populate Aloglia Instant Search
+React Native app built with Expo that uses a Google Cloud Function and Google Speech API to populate Aloglia Instant Search.
+Only works on iOS.

 Note: run this on a recent node version > v14.0.5.

 ## Getting Started

 Rename the `config.json.example` file to `config.json` and replace the cloud function property value.
-The Aloglia config variables are all set to a test Alogolia index that returns results for a fake e-commerce site.
+The Aloglia config variables are all set to a test Algolia index that returns results for a fake e-commerce site.

 ```
 yarn